 What was it like to start a new role before lockdown and manage a team during a pandemic?

 “Not having the options of going out to support the staff but just being a name on a piece of paper was difficult.
 My role was to make sure everyone could work remotely.
 We had team calls every morning, but there is a thin line between keeping in contact and feeling like you’re bothering everyone.

-I was recruiting during the entire pandemic so I had to think of a way to do everything virtually when before, everything was face to face, we had never done virtual interviews before.
+I was recruited during the entire pandemic so I had to think of a way to do everything virtually when before, everything was face to face, we had never done virtual interviews before.
 Now, it is the way forward.

 I was mainly trying to engage my team, seeing what formulating a team virtually meant.
-At the beginning, it didn’t always fit in with what I knew, as it was an alien environment, you couldn’t walk up to people as you would normally.
+In the beginning, it didn’t always fit in with what I knew, as it was an alien environment, you couldn’t walk up to people as you would normally.
 Just very strange!